maany-xyz/maany-mpc-core/README.md

    `MAANY_MPC_SIG_FORMAT_RAW_RS`; the device handle supports repeated calls for different formats without re-running the protocol.

+### Share Refresh

+1. For an existing local share, create a refresh session via `maany_mpc_refresh_new`.
+The API reuses the DKG step/finalize entry points.
+2. Run the same round-robin loop using `maany_mpc_dkg_step` until both parties report `MAANY_MPC_STEP_DONE`.
+3. Call `maany_mpc_dkg_finalize` on each refresh handle to obtain updated key shares.
+The resulting public key should match the original share.

+The refresh API returns entirely new keypair handles; remember to free the old handles once the application transitions to the refreshed shares.

 ### Memory Management

 All buffers returned through the public API must be released with